Outcome-Driven Reinforcement Learning via Variational Inference: Empirical Evaluation

-\textbf{Environments.}$~$ To avoid over-fitting to any one setting, we compare to these methods across several different robot morphologies and tasks, all illustrated in~\Cref{fig:sawyer-and-ant}.
-We compare \odac to prior work on a simple 2D navigation task, in which an agent must take non-greedy actions to move around a box, as well as the \textit{Ant}, \textit{Sawyer Push}, and \textit{Fetch Push} simulated robot domains, which have each been studied in prior work on reinforcement learning for reaching goals~\citep{andrychowicz2017her,nair2018rig,nachum2018hiro,pong2019skewfit,schroecker2020universal}.
-For the Ant and Sawyer tasks, desired outcomes correspond to full states (i.e., desired positions and joints).
+To avoid over-fitting to any one setting, we compare to these methods across several different robot morphologies and tasks, all illustrated in~\Cref{fig:exp_illustrations} of the appendix.

+\paragraph{Environments.} We compare \odac to prior work on a simple 2D navigation task, in which an agent must take non-greedy actions to move around a box, as well as the \textit{Ant}, \textit{Sawyer Push}, and \textit{Fetch Push} simulated robot domains, which have each been studied in prior work on reinforcement learning for reaching goals~\citep{andrychowicz2017her,nachum2018hiro,nair2018rig,pong2019skewfit,schroecker2020universal}.
+For the Ant and Sawyer tasks, desired outcomes correspond to full states (that is, desired positions and joints).
 For the Fetch task, we use the same goal representation as in prior work~\citep{andrychowicz2017her} and only represent $\bg$ with the position of the object.
 Lastly, we demonstrate the feasibility of replacing manually designed rewards with our outcome-driven paradigm by evaluating the methods on the \textit{Sawyer Window} and \textit{Sawyer Faucet} tasks from the MetaWorld benchmark~\citep{yu2020meta}.
 These tasks come with manually designed reward functions, which we replace by simply specify a desired outcome $\bg$.
-Our plots show the mean and standard deviation of the normalized final Euclidean distance to the desired outcome across four random seeds.
+We plot the mean and standard deviation of the final Euclidean distance to the desired outcome across four random seeds.
 We normalize the distance to be $1$ at the start of training.
 For further details, see~\Cref{appsec:env_details}.

-In all tasks, a fixed desired final goal is commanded as the exploration goal on each episode, and during training, the goals are relabeled using the future-style relabeling scheme from~\citet{andrychowicz2017her}.
+\paragraph{Goal Sampling.} In all tasks, rather than assuming that we are able to perform oracle goal sampling (which can be difficult or even impossible in complex real-world environments), a fixed desired outcome is commanded as the exploration goal in each episode.
+During training, the goals are relabeled using the future-style relabeling scheme from~\citet{andrychowicz2017her}.
+Unlike oracle goal sampling, this approach does not assume knowledge of the set of admissible states in the environment, but is more realistic and presents a more challenging exploration problem.
 To challenge the methods, we choose the desired goal to be far from the starting state.